aberbegall/trader/README.md

 Copyright (c) 2015, Agustin Berbegall
 All rights reserved.

-Provides the services required by traderUI.
-Those are the services provided:
+Provides the services required by traderUI:

-() GetShareData, GetShareDataList, MonitorShare and GetShareHistory
+GetShareData, GetShareDataList, MonitorShare and GetShareHistory